-We will register births in person, by appointment only, with physical distancing measures put in place when you come.
+We will register births in person, by strict appointment only, with physical distancing measures put in place when you come.
 There will also be limits on the number of people that can attend.
+Face coverings are mandatory when attending the appointment.

 Please read the sections below as it will give you all the information you need about who can come on the day, what to expect, what to bring and help make the appointment as easy as possible.